johnbabb/C--Toggl-Api-Client/README.md

 ## Code Samples

-The heavy lifting happens in the services dir.
+The heavy lifting happens in the dir Toggl/Services.
 In the services you can create an instance of a service with an api key or a default api key located in the app.config. the api key 2d1d95cef10e17831ec505e9e6f9f7ea is a test account so please use it as you see fit.